juliusmarminge/png-tool/README.md

 ## LICENSE

-This project is based on Alexey Kutepov's project found here: https://gitlab.com/tsoding/png which is licensed by `original-license`.
-The modified code is licensed by `LICENSE`.
+This project is based on Alexey Kutepov's project found here: https://gitlab.com/tsoding/png which is licensed by [original-license](original-license).
+The modified code is licensed by [LICENSE](LICENSE).

 ## Quick Start